-Chiggers are more numerous in early summer when grass, weeds and other vegetation are plentiful.
-In Texas, two species of chiggers mainly affect humans and other animals.
+As the summer air warms, the chiggers are beginning to become more numerous.
+There are two species of chiggers that affect humans and other animals.
 One species lives in fields, grass and weed areas, while the other species likes moist habitats such as in swamps, rotten logs and stumps.

 Chiggers develop in four life stages: egg, larva, nymph and adult.
-Eggs hatch into six-legged larvae, which is the only stage that feeds on humans and animals.
-After hatching, chigger larvae climb up onto vegetation so they can crawl onto a passing host.
-Chigger larvae prefer to bite people in places where clothing fits tightly over the skin such as around the waistline, under socks, or where the skin is thin or wrinkled such as around the ankles or the back of knees.
+Eggs hatch into six-legged larvae.
+The larvae climb up onto vegetation, so they can crawl onto a passing host.
+This is the only stage that feeds on humans and animals.
+Chigger larvae prefer to bite people in places where clothing fits tightly over the skin such as around the waistline, under socks, or where the skin is thin or creased such as around the ankles or the back of knees.
 Chigger larvae insert their mouthparts into a skin pore or hair follicle, and then inject a digestive fluid to dissolve skin cells.
-This results in itchy, reddish welts to appear on the skin.
-It is the dissolved cells not blood that the chigger ingests as food.
+This results in itchy, reddish welts on the skin.
+It is the dissolved skin cells, not blood that chiggers ingest as food.
 The tiny larval chigger mites do not present a real medical health concern, but they can make outdoor events an unpleasant experience.

-After feeding, the larvae drop off of the host to molt into eight-legged nymphs which then turn into adults.
+After feeding, the larvae drop off of the host to molt into eight-legged nymphs which then molt into adults.
 Chigger nymphs and adults feed on eggs of springtails, isopods, and mosquitoes.
 Adult chigger mites are about 1/20 inch long, bright red, and have hairy bodies.
-Adult chiggers pass the winter in protected places and become active in the spring.
+The adult chiggers will overwinter in protected places and then become active in the spring.
+Under favorable conditions, most chigger species complete their development from egg to adult in 40 to 70 days.